tmobile/magentaA11y/_checklist-native/segmented-control.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 ### Announcement examples
 - Options for announcements below depend on framework and versions.
 Announcement order can vary.
-"Menu" in label is optional, but recommended.
+Index in label is recommended.

-- "Label menu, button"
-- "Label, button"  (without recommended "menu" announcement)
-- "Label menu, dimmed, button" (disabled state)
-- "Dismiss context menu, button" (Invisible button in swipe past the last item in menu)
+- "Favorite apps"  (Group label)
+- "Favorite apps, Selected, Weather, button, one of three" (Group label, state, button label, role, index) (Selected, on first tab only)
+- "Photos, button, 2 of 3"  (Button label, role, index) (not selected)
+- "Clock, dimmed, button, 3 of 3" (Button label, disabled state, role, index)

 ## Android

 ### Developer notes

-- A segmented control is a horizontal linear set of two or more segments presented, each of which functions as a mutually exclusive button
+- A segmented control is a horizontal set of two or more segments presented, each of which functions as a mutually exclusive button
+- Once a tab has been selected, the focus should remain in the tab group on the selected tab.
+The user swipes through the tab group and the content revealed by the tab action should be the first swipe out of the tab group.

 ### Name
-- A programmatic name is assigned to each segment title
+- A programmatic name is assigned to each segment title and tab
 - If visible text label exists, the programmatic name should match the visible text label.

 - **Android Views**